-Feeling like your hope is sinking given the ongoing election results?
+Feeling like all hope is lost?
 The saltwater will have you afloat in no time.

 Whether you’ve accepted it or not, we already live in a stressful environment.
 Regardless if you’re at the workplace, home, or even on a date, stress seems to be present everywhere.
 And living with it, we’ve already created our own methods of coping—from retail therapy, traveling, to visiting the spa.
 But with so many options available, how do we know the best way to relax?
 Fret not, because we just found the perfect way to destress—cue the sensory deprivation tanks.